How to Wire Tweeters to Speakers? (6 Steps)

 • Connect the battery and check the tweeter.

-I’ll go into more detail on each step in my step-by-step guide below.
+I’ll go into more detail on each step below.

-In truth, if the tweeter comes with a built-in crossover, you don’t need to install a crossover or a bass blocker with the tweeter.
-But sometimes, you might get your hands on a standalone tweeter.
-When that happens, remember to install either a crossover or bass blocker.
-Otherwise, the tweeter will get damaged.
+If the tweeter comes with a built-in crossover, you don’t need to install a crossover or a bass blocker with the tweeter.

-Quick Tip: A bass blocker can stop the distortion created by the speakers (blocks low frequencies).
-On the other hand, a crossover can filter out the different frequencies (high or low).
+Quick Tip: A bass blocker can stop the distortion created by the speakers, as it blocks low frequencies.
+But, a crossover can filter out both high and low frequencies.

 6-Step Guide on How to Wire Tweeters to Speakers

-Then, open the front hood of your vehicle and disconnect the battery.
-This is a must-follow step before starting the wiring process.
+Open your vehicle’s front hood and disconnect the battery.
+This is necessary before starting the wiring process.

-Use the Philips screwdriver and the flat-headed screwdriver for this.
+Use a Philips screwdriver and a flat-headed screwdriver for this.

 Remember to disconnect the door switch wiring before separating the panel from the door.
-Otherwise, the wires will get damaged.
+Otherwise, the wires may get damaged.

-Now, take the Philips screwdriver and loosen the screw that holds the speaker to the door.
+Now, take the Philips screwdriver and loosen the screw holding the speaker to the door.
 Then, disconnect the positive and negative wires from the speaker.

 Quick Tip: Sometimes, the speaker might be at the dashboard or elsewhere.
 You’ll have to change your approach depending on the location.

-As I mentioned at the beginning, you’ll require a crossover or bass blocker for this connection.
-Here I’m connecting a bass blocker between the speaker and the tweeter.
+As I mentioned, this connection requires a crossover or bass blocker.
+I will connect a bass blocker between the speaker and the tweeter.

 Quick Tip: The bass blocker should connect to the positive wire.